An Ultimate Guide on Choosing A Top Rated Shredder 2017

 All types of shredders come with the ability to shred paper but if you also require shredding other material you will need to pay attention to some special features.
 For instance, if you shred files, disks and junk mail, place your bet on a heavy duty shredder and ensure it comes with a wide feed slot.

-Some shredders come with a separate slot for shredding hard materials such as credit cards so keep an eye on that.
+Some best shredders come with a separate slot for shredding hard materials such as credit cards so keep an eye on that.

 How sensitive is the information you are shredding?